 ALEKS does offer a placement exam that is compatible with screen reading technology.
 If you would like access to this version of the exam, please contact Kristin Woods, Director of Student Success and Retention, at 319-273-2815 or firstname.lastname@example.org.

-If you have additional questions, check the FAQ link on the right side of this page or contact Kristin Woods at email@example.com or the Math Department at 319-273-6952.
+If you have additional questions check the FAQ link on the left side of this page, or contact Kristin Woods at email@example.com or the Math Department at 319-273-6952.